networknt/light-doc/content/service/oauth/introduction/_index.md

 Now we will describe grant types in more detail, their use cases and flows, in the following sections.

 ### Grant Type: Authorization Code

 The authorization code grant type is the most commonly used because it is optimized for server-side applications, where source code is not publicly exposed, and Client Secret confidentiality can be maintained.
-This is a redirection-based flow, which means that the application must be capable of interacting with the user-agent (i.e. the user's web browser) and receiving API authorization codes that are routed through the user-agent.
+This is a redirection-based flow, which means that the application must be capable of interacting with the user-agent (i.e., the user's web browser) and receiving API authorization codes that are routed through the user-agent.

 Now we will describe the authorization code flow: